sergehuber/contextserver-rest-api/README.md

 ## GraphQL schema

-The `cxs-schema.graphql` contains a GraphQL schema.
+The `cxs-schema.graphqle` contains a GraphQL schema.

 We recommend editing this file with a schema-aware editor.
-If you're using IntelliJ IDEA you can install this plugin to get support for GraphQL : [https://plugins.jetbrains.com/plugin/8097?pr=idea] (https://plugins.jetbrains.com/plugin/8097?pr=idea)
+If you're using IntelliJ IDEA you can install this plugin to get support for GraphQL : [https://github.com/jimkyndemeyer/js-graphql-intellij-plugin/] (https://github.com/jimkyndemeyer/js-graphql-intellij-plugin/)

+Looks like we will need the [GraphQL Endpoint language] (https://github.com/jimkyndemeyer/js-graphql-intellij-plugin/issues/15) support for this type of document.